 Is your child ready and able to …

-Play with others, and when necessary, wait in line to take his or her turn?
+- Play with others, and when necessary, wait in line to take their turn?

-Physically play the sport? (physical readiness includes balance, body awareness and awareness of the space around him or her to learn beginning sports skills such as running, jumping, safe landing and change-in-direction techniques.)
+- Physically play the sport? (physical readiness includes balance, body awareness and awareness of the space around them to learn beginning sports skills such as running, jumping, safe landing and change-in-direction techniques.)